Base Class for Character-Based Art#

 Return an iterator of breakpoints where the object can be split.

 This method is deprecated, as its output is an implementation detail.
 The mere breakpoints of a character art element do not reflect the best way to split it if nested structures are involved.
-For details, see github issue #29204.
+For details, see Issue #29204.

 For example the expression: